codership/documentation/galeracluster/source/documentation/overview.rst

 - **No Primary-Replica Failover**

-  There is no need for primary/replica operations or to use VIP.
+  There is no need for primary/replica operations or to use Virtual IPs (VIP).

 - **Hot Standby**